 Your name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations like ‘L.C.’ or ‘L.L.C.’ are also acceptable.
-If needed, you can file a Name Reservation form (DSCB:15-208) at the PA Dept. of State that’s good for 120 days.

 A Pennsylvania Registered Agent acts on your half to officially receive and help process important documentation like state filings, tax forms, legal notices and so on.
 They must be a resident of the state or a corporation, either domestic or foreign, with a physical street address, authorized by the Sec. of State.